endlesspint8/endlesspint8.github.io/night-night/index.md

 **honorable mention:** _Balkan Trilogy; Death in the Family; Revolution Road_

-_Fate and Furies; Portrait Of a Marriage; The Beauty of the Husband; The Corrections; Elective Affinities_
+_Fate and Furies; Portrait Of a Marriage; The Beauty of the Husband; The Corrections; Elective Affinities; The Levant Trilogy_

 ---